-First we had a play to see which type of objects a big magnet stuck to, once we’d decided metals were the key, we made some predictions about other objects and then tested them.
-You could even draw a table to make this activity a bit more formal.
+First, we played to see which type of objects a big magnet stuck to.
+Once we’d decided metals were the key, we made predictions about other objects and tested them.
+Another idea is to draw a table to make this activity more formal.

 Remember – not all metals are attracted to magnets, but iron and steel ( steel is mostly iron ) are.